João Costa (footballer, born 28 March 2005)

-João Gabriel e Costa Cesco (born 28 March 2005) is a professional footballer who plays as a winger for Saudi Pro League club Al-Ettifaq.
+João Gabriel e Costa Cesco (born 28 March 2005) is a professional footballer who plays as a winger for Cruzeiro, on loan from Al-Ettifaq.
 Born in Brazil, he is a youth international for Portugal.

 Club career

 Roma

 Costa is a youth product of Brazilian clubs Palmeiras and Corinthians, before moving to Italy to join Roma in September 2021.
 On 5 May 2023, he signed his first professional contract with Roma, valid until 2026.
 On 30 September 2023, he was promoted to the senior Roma squad for Serie A matches.
 He made his senior debut for Roma as a substitute in a 2–0 UEFA Europa League loss to Sparta Prague on 9 November 2023.
 He scored his first goal for the team in a friendly match against Al-Shabab, contributing to the team's victory.

 Al-Ettifaq

 On 2 September 2024, Costa joined Saudi Arabian club Al-Ettifaq.

 International career

 Born in Brazil, Costa holds dual Brazilian-Portuguese citizenship.
 In October 2023, he played for the Portugal U19s in a set of friendlies.
 In May 2024 he was called up to the Brazil U20s.
 He was capped by the Portugal U20s shortly after in November 2024.